ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 Choose Tile Settings.
 The api is already the title and the errors are displayed as the larger number on the left.

-To add the total number of requests and failures.
+To add the total number of requests.
 Select the Subtitle field and select requests as the column to use.
+To add the total number of failures.
 Select the Bottom field and select failures as the column to use.

 You can also configure on what property to order the results.
 Select api as the Sort Criteria under Sort Settings and Ascending as the Sort Order.

+The Tile Settings screen should look like this.

 ![Tiles Settings](../../../../../images/azure-workbook-tips-and-tricks/tiles-settings.png)